asjadnaqvi/DiD/docs/code/06_code.md

 image: "../../../assets/images/DiD.jpg"
 ---

-# Theory and Stata code
+# Notes and Stata code

 *This page is currently under construction, and is being live updated, so things are moving around.
 Use the material at your own risk!*